Feedback Sandwich Technique

-This has been called the “Sh*t Sandwich” or “feedback sandwich“
+This model or theory has been called the “Sh*t Sandwich” or “Feedback sandwich technique”

 “A way of giving crappy news to someone.
 The news is dressed up as, first a positive statement then the bad news, and then a positive statement to take the edge off things.”